ash1day/match-data/README.md

-# Match Data
+# Match Data Collection Scripts

-This repository contains match and player data for TFT (Teamfight Tactics) collected from Riot Games API.
+This repository contains **scripts only** for collecting TFT (Teamfight Tactics) match data from Riot Games API.

+## ⚠️ Data Storage

+**All data is stored in AWS S3.
+This repository contains no data files, only collection scripts.**

-## Structure
+## Data Structure in S3

+Data is stored in S3 bucket `tftips` under the `match-data/` prefix:

 ```
+s3://tftips/match-data/
 └── {region}/
     ├── players.json.gz     # High-tier player data
     └── {patch}/